HypothesisWorks/hypothesis/HypothesisWorks.github.io/_posts/2016-12-05-integrated-shrinking.md

 and [Jack](https://github.com/ambiata/disorder.hs/tree/master/disorder-jack) is
-an alternative property based system for Haskell that does this - but you feel the pain much more quickly in dynamic languages because the typical workaround for this problem in Haskell is to define a newtype, which lets you turn off the default shrinking for your types and possibly define your own.
+an alternative property based system for Haskell that does this - but you feel the pain much more quickly in dynamic languages because the typical workaround for this problem in Haskell is to define a new type, which lets you turn off the default shrinking for your types and possibly define your own.

 But that's a workaround for a problem that shouldn't be there in the first place,